facebook/metro/CONTRIBUTING.md

 ## License

-By contributing to metro-bundler, you agree that your contributions will be licensed under its BSD license.
+By contributing to Metro, you agree that your contributions will be licensed under its BSD license.